datalust/seq-tickets/rfcs/0667-apikey-delegated-permissions.md

 # API key delegated permissions

-Instead of maintaining separate principal types and access rules for regular users vs API keys, switch to the model whereby a user creates API keys and delegates one or more of the user's permissions to it.
+Unify access rules between regular users and API keys by switching to a model where API keys are delegated a subset of their owning user's permissions.

 ## Motivation